-The Series 2017A Bonds, together with the Non-Refunded Series 2009 Bonds and the Series 2016A Bonds, constitute "Obligations" under the Resolution and are special obligations of the Authority, payable solely from the Trust Estate, subject only to the provisions of the Resolution.
-The Series 2017A Bonds do not constitute a debt or legal obligation of and do not create a lien upon the revenues of the Participating Jurisdictions or of the United States of America.
-The full faith and credit of the United States of America and the Participating Jurisdictions are not pledged to the payment of the Series 2017A Bonds, and none of the foregoing are liable thereon.
+The Series 2017B Bonds, together with the Outstanding Series 2009A Bonds, the Series 2009B Bonds, the Series 2016A Bonds, and the Series 2017A Bonds, when issued, constitute "Obligations" under the Resolution and are special obligations of the Authority, payable solely from the Trust Estate, subject only to the provisions of the Resolution.
+The Series 2017B Bonds do not constitute a debt or legal obligation of and do not create a lien upon the revenues of the Participating Jurisdictions or of the United States of America.
+The full faith and credit of the United States of America and the Participating Jurisdictions are not pledged to the payment of the Series 2017B Bonds, and none of the foregoing are liable thereon.
 The Authority has no taxing power.